valkey-io/valkey-rfc/ValkeyDurability-PRD.md

 extensible foundation for future high-value features, most notably **data tiering**.
 This would enable Valkey to cost-effectively manage datasets that are significantly larger than available memory.

+* **Self-Sufficient High Availability**: The solution must provide robust, application-level high availability.
+The system must be self-sufficient and manage its own state, consensus, and replication without reliance on specialized, external, or infrastructure-level mechanisms for durability or availability.